SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/sign-in-user/auth-code-flow.md

 6. The identity provider authenticates the client using the client ID and secret and validates the redirect URI.
 When the grant type is set to `authorization_code`, the identity provider will validate the code parameter.
 Alternatively, the grant type is set to `refresh_token` and the provider will validate the `refresh_token` parameter.

-7. If valid, the identity provider responds back with the [ID token][1] from the token endpoint.
+7. If valid, the identity provider responds back with the ID token from the token endpoint.
 The response also includes an [access token][3] and an optional [refresh token][4].
 The client validates the ID token, and if successful, the identity is proven and the authorization code flow is complete.

     [!include[auth-code-response.md](./includes/auth-code-response.md)]